Myndex/apca-introduction/analysis.md

 - The effect of line and letter spacing, padding, other whitespace.
 - Visual hierarchy of contrasts

+There may be translation errors in some of what xi states due to translation from German, I do try to make allowances for that in my attempts to understand what he is trying to acheive here.

 > _In the following sections I will take a closer look at how WCAG 2.x and APCA answer each of these questions._